S1monlol/S1monlol/README.md

 I'm a fullstack developer, although I specialize in backend

-I've been doing IT since I was 12, making random scripts and websites whenever I have an idea
+I've been coding since I was 12

-If youd like you can visit my [portfolio](https://simon.lgbt/)
+If youd like you can visit my [portfolio](https://simo.ng/)

 ## 👨🏻‍💻 About me